aws-samples/amazon-bedrock-samples/knowledge-bases/use-case-examples/rag-using-structured-unstructured-data/README.md

 1. Create a knowledge base and ingest documents by following [this notebook](https://github.com/aws-samples/amazon-bedrock-samples/blob/main/knowledge-bases/features-examples/01-rag-concepts/01_create_ingest_documents_test_kb_multi_ds.ipynb).
 Note down the knowledge base ID.
 2. For synthetic text data to create your knowledge base, refer to [this link](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/knowledge-bases/features-examples/synthetic_dataset).
-3. Use the CSV files in the `dummy-dataset` folder to set up your Amazon Athena database.
+3. To get access to tabular data, you can run `0-create-dummy-structured-data.ipynb` and `1_create_sql_dataset_optional.ipynb` notebook to setup an Amazon Atehna database.

 ## Implementation